Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Gibbs measures

 converges, where $\Ga_p$ is the stabiliser of $p$ in $\Ga$. \item If we have $\delta_{\Ga_p,\,F_p^\pm}< \delta$, for every bounded parabolic limit point $p$ of $\Ga$ with stabiliser $\Ga_p$ in $\Ga$ and with $F_p^\pm:\Ga_p\bs X\ra\RR$ the map induced by $\wt F^\pm$, then $(\Ga,F)$ is of divergence type.
 In particular, $m_{F}$ is finite. \end{enumerate} \etheo

-When $X$ is a manifold, this result is due to \cite[Theo.~B]{DalOtaPei00} for the case $F=0$, and to \cite{Coudene03} and \cite[Theo.~8.3, 8.4]{PauPolSha15} for the general case of Hölder-continuous potentials.
+When $X$ is a manifold, this result is due to \cite[Theo.~B]{DalOtaPei00} for the case $F=0$, and to \cite{Coudene03} and \cite[Theo.~8.3, 8.4]{PauPolSha15} for the general case of H\"older-continuous potentials.
 When $F=0$ but on much more general assumptions on $X$ with optimal generality, this result is due to \cite[Theo.~17.1.2]{DasSimUrb14arxiv}.

 \dem The proof is similar to the manifold case in \cite{PauPolSha15}, which follows closely the proof of \cite{DalOtaPei00}.
 Note that the convergence or divergence of the above series does not depend on the choice of the sign $\pm$.